 What’s interesting, is that both men were successful doctors.
 Both were very busy.
 Both married with kids.

 Both wanted to create passive income that could one day replace their active income – so they’d be able to stop working if they wanted.

 Both started investing in residential real estate.
 They each thought that investing in single family homes would eventually generate enough passive cash flow that they could one day replace their jobs as doctors.

-What they both realized, after we sat down, was that they were generating less than $100/month from their single family homes.
+They both realized, after we sat down- they were generating less than $100/month from their single family homes.

 For ease of calculations, both had to invest roughly 25% of the purchase price of the house- meaning $100,000 cash to buy these homes.

 In exchange for their $100,000- they were yielding less than 2% cash on cash ($100/month x 12 months = $1,200. $1,200/$100,000 = 1.2% return

 I too started investing in residential houses as a way to make money in real estate.
 My plan was the fix up and flip or rent out.
 So, my returns were higher, but required a tremendous amount of energy and time to find and fix up the houses.

 Both these men were too busy to be playing the fixer upper game.